Kenneth Ham

-Kenneth Todd "Hock" Ham (born December 12, 1964) is a retired American astronaut and a captain in the United States Navy.
+Kenneth Todd Ham (born December 12, 1964) is a retired American astronaut and a captain in the United States Navy.
 Ham was selected for NASA's astronaut program in August 1998, while serving as the F/A-18E/F Super Hornet lead carrier suitability test pilot.
 Ham's aviator call sign is "Hock".
 Ham traveled to space twice as part of the Space Shuttle program.
 He flew on STS-124 as pilot and then on STS-132 as mission commander.

 Early life and education

 Ken Ham was born in Plainfield, New Jersey, to Ed and Marion Ham.
 He graduated from Arthur L. Johnson High School in Clark, New Jersey in 1983, where he had started taking flying lessons at the suggestion of a high school guidance counselor.

 He then went on to the United States Naval Academy, graduating in 1987 with a Bachelor of Science degree in aerospace engineering.
 In 1996, he earned a Master of Science degree in aeronautical engineering from the Naval Postgraduate School.
 A Distinguished Graduate of the U.S. Naval Test Pilot School, Ham is also a member of the Society of Experimental Test Pilots and the U.S. Naval Academy Alumni Association.